MarceloMansilla/Inditex-Test-Automation-UI/README.md

 ```

 ## Reporting
-To run the test to create report, use the following command
+To run the test and to create report, use the following command
 ```mochawesome
 npx cypress run --reporter mochawesome
 ```